 We only went to a theme park for one day and it was Epcot for the incredible Flower & Garden Festival.
 I have an Annual Pass (I upgraded my park hopper ticket during our trip last November) and I had to buy a one-day ticket for my daughter.
-I used a $25 Disney gift card I won from a giveaway on How to MCO (which is an amazing resource for planning trips to Disney and the Orlando area) to help pay for her ticket, bringing the cost of her ticket to $95.

 The Flower & Garden festival was even more fun that I thought it would be.
 Epcot is always beautiful, but Disney pulls out all of the stops for this festival.
 You can read all about why kids will LOVE the festival in my post for ResalesDVC.